lilspad/scrabble-app/README.md

 Development so far has been largely commited to the Rack component and managing tile selection.

+16th Feb | Placement Checks

+ - in order to play their turn, a player has to:
+ - place a tile in the center of the board
+ - have all tiles on the board connected to *another tile* (either by row or column)

+Also named the app Wildwood, inspired by a randomly generated heroku app name :)

 ## Where it's going

 To end up with a fully functioning Scrabble app, I will need to: